-- 486 Dx2 has an ibuilt over drive which can be upgraded to pentuim. - High speed and reliability of processing is assured. - The ROM and RAM have high storage capacity. - Cost factors are considrable cheaper. - Efficiently accommodates parallel processing to a fairly good degree. - The printer can be used in IBM computers.
+- 486 Dx2 has an ibuilt over drive which can be upgraded to pentuim. - High speed and reliability of processing is assured. - The ROM and RAM have high storage capacity. - Cost factors are considrable cheaper. - Connectively is possible: Can be used as central server in a network environment. - Efficiently accommodates parallel processing to a fairly good degree. - The printer can be used in IBM computers.